Customer Notice: To schedule an appointment, please contact us at [email protected].

 Phoenix, AZ 85038-9086

-Additionally, taxpayers may call the PRU’s general line at (602) 716-7802; however, the department does not accept penalty abatement requests by telephone, nor are decisions rendered by walk-in or telephone contact.
+Additionally, taxpayers may call the PRU’s general line at (602) 716-7802; however, the Department does not accept penalty abatement requests by telephone, nor are decisions rendered by walk-in or telephone contact.

 To start a request for a penalty abatement, taxpayers will fill out Arizona Form 290, print and see how to file the request below.
-It is required that the account is in compliance, meaning there are no delinquent tax returns for business tax accounts, and all non-audit tax liabilities are paid when making the request.
+It is required that the account is in compliance, meaning there are no delinquent tax returns for tax accounts, and all non-audit tax liabilities are paid when making the request.
 Incomplete information and/or non-compliance may result in the request being returned.
 The request must be signed by an authorized individual, or the request cannot be reviewed.
 To see who is authorized to make the request, see Who Must Sign, on Part 4, of the Arizona Form 290 instructions.

 Taxpayers will then file in one of the following ways: